BirdeeHub/nixCats-nvim/README.md

 You can optionally ask what categories you have in this package, whenever you require nixCats

 You do not have to name your folder within the lua directory myLuaConf.
 Just change RCName in the flake.
-Doing this is documented in the help.
+Doing this is documented in :help nixCats.flake.outputs.settings

 If you encounter any build steps that are not well handled by nixpkgs, or you need to import a plugin straight from git that has a non-standard build step and no flake,